divio/divio-cloud-docs/introduction/09-migrate-project.rst

 The original ``requirements.txt`` file lists some further Python dependencies.
 You may recogise some of them (and that, for example, ``easy_thumbnails`` is a dependency of Django Filer).
-However if you need to, you canc check the Divio Project to see what has already been installed, with ``docker-compose run --rm web pip freeze``.
+However if you need to, you can check the Divio Project to see what has already been installed, with ``docker-compose run --rm web pip freeze``.
 All the following should already be present, and do not need to be listed manually::